krishals-001/MarketPlace/README.md

 # MarketPlace
-A basic admin panel and website of a markteplace using Laravel.
+A basic admin panel and website of a marketplace using Laravel.